dcsmith1212/marauderMapper/README.md

         Washington Monument
         Capitol Hill

+## Base Map features:

+### Legend:
+Generates a legend according to included icons

+### Compass:
+Generates a fancy looking compass

+### Scale:
+Draws a scale (in ft)

+### Next region over arrows:
+Draws arrows in the 4 directions indicating whats just over the horizon in each direction

 ## Boundaries

 Each KML must at minimum contain a layer with the prefix "Meta_" prefix to be interpreted as the boundaries of the map.
 The meta layer contain a few features: